Gheorghe A. Lăzăreanu-Lăzurică: Decline and deportations

-In late 1937, the ACRR–PNC pact came under scrutiny of the National Liberal press, which noted that Romani activists on the far-right had encouraged Muslims to preserve their religion: "This is what Mr Goga's Gypsy paper publishes; and this is the national and Christian target of [his] party: it crafts Romanianism with the Gypsies and Christianity with the Mohammedans" (emphases in the original).
 Soon after, the activities of all Romani groups were curtailed by the imposition of an authoritarian Constitution and of a single-party rule by the National Renaissance Front (FRN).
 Nevertheless, the UGRR was still tolerated, the regime having concluded that it "did not do anything which threatened the security of the state".
 Its entire leadership, Nicolescu included, joined the Front as early as March 1938; they then directed the effort to enlist members of various tribal groups into their respective FRN guilds, jointly with Romanian artisans.
 During the same month, Marta Lăzurică published in Timpul her open letter "To the Roma Women", urging them to maintain the AGȚR–ACRR structures and endorse her Gheorghe's efforts: "I make an appeal to you, my Roma sisters, to urge your husbands, your sons and your daughters to support my husband, to prove that the Roma are not a people who lack solidarity, discipline and devotion."

 The authoritarian drive pushed Lăzurică away from Patriarch Cristea, who had been appointed Prime Minister after the PNC's recall.
 Both he and Șerboianu came to display their Catholic sympathies.
 In one such show of support for Catholicism, Lăzurică abandoned references to the Dormition as a Romani holiday, and proclaimed the Feast of Saints Peter and Paul as the new date of reference.
 With articles in Țara Noastră and Timpul, Lăzurică endorsed claims that Orthodoxy was a traditional persecutor of the Zgripți and Romani people, which it had kept as church slaves.
 Cristea reacted by having Lăzurică removed from the ranks of its missionaries, citing concerns that he had converted.
 Lăzurică informed his readers that he handed in his card myself, and that he felt "sickened" by the affair.
 As late as July 1940, Orthodox dignitaries still complained to the authorities about Lăzurică and the ACRR having "insulted the Church".
 Their reports were most likely anachronistic, as neither the group nor its leader were still active by then.
 In June 1938, Dreptatea newspaper informed its readers that Nazi racial policies had tuned explicit in their Romaphobia, and that Austrian Romanies were the prime targets of such persecution.
 Looking back on the ACRR's experiment with the "hooked-cross flag", it noted: "Perhaps now is the time for our Romanies to discover just how fatal was that action, undertaken by an immortal Lăzurică."